-What to See & Do
+What to See and Do

-Over at Disneyland Park, crowd pleasers include the newly refurbished Matterhorn Bobsleds and Star Tours.
-Fast Passes for popular rides allow you to move to the front of the line at designated times and can be picked up at each ride’s entrance, but be forewarned: They tend to disappear faster than Alice in Wonderland's Cheshire Cat!
+Over at Disneyland Park, crowd-pleasers include the refurbished Matterhorn Bobsleds and Star Tours.
+FastPasses for popular rides allow you to move to the front of the lines at designated times and can be picked up at each ride’s entrance, but be forewarned: They tend to disappear faster than Alice in Wonderland's Cheshire Cat!

-Where to Eat & Drink
+Where to Eat and Drink

 Where to Stay

-Getting Around/Ticket Info
+How to Get Around/Ticket Info